 If you shop online regularly then it’s likely you have already seen a 3D product render… you just might not know it.
-This increasingly popular technique is seeing online retailers and product manufacturers replacing traditional product photography with computer-generated, photorealistic 3D renders.
-Furthermore they are often indistinguishable from their physical equivalent.
+This increasingly popular technique is seeing online retailers and product manufacturers replacing traditional product photography with computer-generated, photorealistic 3D product rendering.
+Furthermore, they are often indistinguishable from their physical equivalent.

 In 2005, home furnishing giant Ikea included a computer-generated product image in a catalogue.
 A tonne of meatballs later, and now over 75% of Ikea’s standard product pictures are 3D renders.
 With such a vast array of products and configurations it’s easy to see why they made the transition.

 3D product renders have many time and cost saving advantages over traditional photography.
-In addition to this, once a 3D model has been created, it can be utilised in other digital marketing efforts such as 360° views, product tours, virtual reality and augmented reality.
+Furthermore, a 3D model can be incorporated into other digital marketing efforts once it has been created.
+For example, 360° views, product tours, virtual reality and augmented reality.

 Benefits of 3D rendering vs traditional photography

 With 3D renders you can eliminate many of the potential logistical issues that may occur with traditional photo shoots.
-Nothing needs to be shipped and entire environments can be created digitally by a single designer.
-In fact, a product doesn’t event need to physically exist for a computer generated model to be made!
+A single designer can create entire environments without any shipping requirements.
+In fact, a product doesn’t even need to physically exist in order to produce a computer generated model!

 Time & Versitility

-High quality photography takes time and undoubtedly looks amazing however similar results can be achieved in much less time with 3D renders.
+High quality photography takes time and undoubtedly looks amazing however, 3D product renders accomplish similar results in much less time.
 We’ve already mentioned the time that goes into planning a photo shoot but time is also consumed during and after the shoot too.

-A product will need to be photographed from many different angles, repositioning and capturing the image each time.
+It will be necessary to photograph a product from a variety of angles, repositioning and capturing the image each time.
 A list of desired angles should have already been confirmed but imagine a scenario where you receive the final set of images and suddenly realise you need to see the product at a slightly different angle now you’ve seen the image in context.
-There is only so much that can be done post-production, changes like this would require a costly reshoot.
+Post-production can only do so much.
+Changes like this would require a costly reshoot.

-With a 3D model a designer can make these changes digitally in a fraction of the time it would take to reshoot a product.
+With a 3D model, a designer can make these changes digitally in a fraction of the time it would take to reshoot a product.
 Need a different angle?
 No problem.
 Want to change the lighting?
 Sure thing.
 Think it needs more props in the background?
 Why not!?
-Even if the product changes, it can be revised in a 3D model.
+Even if the product changes, a designer can revise a 3D model.

 One of the key elements to good branding is a consistent visual style.
-With 3D rendering software, brand specific settings can be stored to ensure each product render has a flawless finish at a consistent angle with the same lighting.
-If a new product line is launched some time in the future, consistency with exiting imagery is almost guaranteed when using 3D renders.
+With 3D rendering software, brand specific settings ensure each product render has a flawless finish, at a consistent angle with the same lighting.
+3D product renders almost guarantee aesthetic consistency for future product lines.
 This has a huge impact on the aesthetics of product catalogues and ecommerce stores emanating a credible and professional appearance.

-You don’t have to be a multi-billion dollar Swedish home furnishing conglomerate to benefit from 3D renders
+You don’t have to be a multi-billion dollar Swedish home furnishing conglomerate to benefit from 3D product rendering

 Smaller companies may have a preconceived idea that 3D rendering may be out of reach but if you consider the long term time and cost savings, it’s a worthwhile investment.

-The added benefits of 3D models are how they can be adapted to be used in other forms of digital marketing.
+The added benefit of 3D models is their adaptability to other forms of digital marketing.
 For instance a 3D model could be,

 - animated to show users how the product works